 P2.8.3 When the hydrostatic test of piping is carried out on board, these tests may be carried out in conjunction with the test required under P2.9.

-P2.8.4 Pressure testing of small bore pipes (less than about 15 mm) may be waived at the discretion of the Classification Society depending on the application.
+P2.8.4 Pressure testing of small bore pipes (less than about 15 mm) may be waived at the discretion of TL depending on the application.